Membership Required

 Acidity gets a bad rap.
 It often has a negative connotation when, in actuality, coffee acidity is a positive sensation that most coffee drinkers don’t even realize they enjoy.
 The definition of coffee acidity is described as a pleasing sharpness at the front of your mouth.
 It is a numbing sensation on the tip of your tongue or dryness under the edges of the tongue or the backside of your palate.

 Coffee acidity, despite the name, has nothing to do with the acidity or pH level of your coffee.
 The average pH level of coffee is between 4.8 and 5, which will remain consistent despite how acidic the coffee flavor is.
+Terms that are used to describe coffee acidity in regard to coffee flavor are:

 Stone Street Coffee, Dark Roast